-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 $38

-(Sources: F.A.S.T Graphs, FactSet, Reuters', Gurufocus, Yieldchart)
+(Sources: F.A.S.T.
+Graphs, FactSet, Reuters, GuruFocus, Yield Chart)

 There is an 80% probability that GRC's intrinsic value lies between $24 and $38 this year and we use the average of $31 as a reasonable estimate of fundamental fair value this year.

-Morningstar's quantitative model estimate is $32.6, based on comparing GRC to peers its analyst's track.
+Morningstar's quantitative model estimate is $32.6, based on comparing GRC to peers its analysts track.

 |

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.